spark2k06/PCXT_MiSTer/EGA_CRTC_REGISTER_CHECKLIST.md

 - The module provides broad readback for indexes `0Ah..18h`; indexes `00h..09h` mostly read as `00h`, except CRTC status behavior when reading the address register path.
-- EGA extended vertical timing exists, but the active formulas currently omit several x86Box overflow bits documented in `SPEC.md`.
+- EGA extended vertical timing now composes the documented x86Box overflow bits for vertical total, display end, vertical retrace start, and split target.
 - EGA display address generation has a partial row-address mode controlled by nonzero offset register `13h`, but it does not yet implement the full x86Box render remap controlled by CRTC `14h` and `17h`.